Laura gains strength, could bring 'unsurvivable' storm surge

 Edwards lamented that the impending storm meant suspension of community testing for COVID-19 at a crucial time — as elementary and secondary schools in Louisiana are opening and students are returning to college campuses.
 “We’re basically going to be blind for this week,” Edwards said, referring to the lack of testing.

+Forecasters said storm surge topped by waves could submerge entire towns.
+Water was already rising in the small Louisiana community of Holly Beach in the imperiled Cameron Parish, which forecasters have warned could become part of the Gulf of Mexico after the storm comes ashore.

-Laura is expected to dump massive amounts of rain as it moves inland, causing widespread flash flooding in states far from the coast.
+Laura is expected to cause widespread flash flooding in states far from the coast.
 Flood watches were issued for much of Arkansas, and forecasters said heavy rainfall could arrive by Friday in parts of Missouri, Tennessee and Kentucky.
-Laura is so powerful that it's expected to become a tropical storm again once it reaches the Atlantic Ocean, potentially menacing the Northeast.
+Laura is so powerful that it's expected to become a tropical storm again once it reaches the Atlantic Ocean, potentially threatening the Northeast.

-Even before dawn Wednesday, officials in Austin said the city had run out of free hotel rooms to offer evacuees and had begun directing families fleeing the storm to a shelter nearly 200 miles farther north.
-In Texas' Hardin County, which has more than 57,000 residents along the coast, officials warned that anyone who tried riding out the storm faced days or weeks without electricity.

-Becky Clements, 56, evacuated from Lake Charles after hearing that it could suffer a direct hit, almost exactly 15 years after Hurricane Rita destroyed the city.
+Becky Clements, 56, evacuated from Lake Charles after hearing that it could take a direct hit.
 She and her family found an AirBnb hundreds of miles inland.
+Almost 15 years have passed since Hurricane Rita destroyed the city.

-Clements, a church educator, said she fears for her office, which is in a trailer following recent construction.
+The church educator said she fears for her office, which is in a trailer following recent construction.

 “I very much anticipate that my office will be gone when I get back.
 It will be scattered throughout that field.”